davidgasquez/handbook/content/concepts.md

 Today, Pareto's Principle can also be observed in our daily lives, we only need to take a glance around to observe it in action.
 Once we can identify the occurrence, we can focus more of our energy on tasks that produce the most results.

+The key insight is this: **there is usually a clever hack**.
+The world is not fair.
+Effort is not distributed as it should be.
+And this isn’t because people are dumb, or not trying.
+This is the default state of the world.
+Allocating your effort efficiently is hard.
+And this is the default state of the world for you.

+[We spend most of our lives stuck in bad local optima](https://www.neelnanda.io/blog/mini-blog-post-22-the-8020-rule).
+We have a set of default actions, standards ways of doing things and solving problems we come across.
+And these are way better than nothing, but nowhere near optimal.
+So to get out of a local optima, you need to develop the skill of noticing when you’re in one, being creative to find a better way, and implementing that to move to a better one.

 ## Resources

 - [Tools for better thinking](https://untools.co/): Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems.